Kashish-17-06/Amazon-Clone/README.md

 - Add login page, cart page, and more sections

 ---
-I followed concepts from apna college tutorial but i redesigned the UI to match the latest amazon wensite instead of the older version shown in the video. (the designed is of amazon.com and not amazon.in)
+I followed concepts from apna college tutorial but i redesigned the UI to match the latest amazon website instead of the older version shown in the video. (the designed is of amazon.com and not amazon.in)

 ## 📌 Status